BluRosie/pokeruby/README.md

 Everything here is public to use, no permission required.
 Only requirement is that the credits are given where credits are due.

 Current implemented features:
-* a ton of decapitalization
-* moves are mostly updated to current generation, exceptions noted in src/data/battle_moves.c
 * gen vi exp. share, toggleable from the bag and everything
 * poison fades after reaching 1 hp in the overworld
 * ball expansion